Concrete Cows: Location

 and Midsummer Place, beside the Central Milton Keynes Shopping Centre.
 In spring 2016 they were moved to MK Museum – which is where they originally started out as a temporary exhibit.

 However the replicas (made by Bill Billings) in Bancroft are perhaps better known and are sited next to the A422 (Monks Way) between V5 Great Monks St. and V6 Grafton St.) where it passes under the West Coast Main Line, near its junction with the A5.
 Direct access on foot or by bike is possible by redway.
 The nearest rail stations for Bancroft or the MK Museum are Milton Keynes Central and Wolverton.
-Buses for Bancroft include MK Metro buses 5 and 6 between Bletchley, Central Milton Keynes and Wolverton which call at near-by bus stops on each side of Monks Way near the junction with H3's northern carriageway and Octavian Drive.
+Buses for Bancroft include Arriva buses 5 and 6 between Bletchley, Central Milton Keynes and Wolverton which call at near-by bus stops on each side of Monks Way near the junction with H3's northern carriageway and Octavian Drive.
 If approaching on foot or by bike from these stops, a stream separates the cows from the eastern (Octavian Rd) side of H3.
 There is a bridge over the stream next to the southern carriageway of H3, and an underpass links this bridge to the cows' field.